KBALDE/kbalde.github.io/_posts/articles/2019-08-17-Hadoop-User-Impersonation.md

    <value>group_1,group_2</value>
 </property>
 ```
-we can also  limit the host from which this imitation game (the iimpernation) is done.
+we can also limit the host from which this imitation game (the impersonation) is done.

 ```
 <property>